-- 147. The licensing authority maintains a list of designated wheelchair accessible hackney carriage and private hire vehicles27.
-For these purposes, wheelchair accessible means that it would be possible for the user of a "reference wheelchair28" to enter, leave and travel in the passenger compartment in safety and reasonable comfort whilst seated in their wheelchair. - 148.
-The drivers of any designated vehicles must: - carry the passenger while in the wheelchair if requested to do so and provide reasonable assistance to enable the passenger to get into or out of the vehicle; - carry the wheelchair if the passenger chooses to sit in a passenger seat and provide reasonable assistance to load the wheelchair into or out of the vehicle; - provide reasonable assistance to load the passenger's luggage into or out of the vehicle; - take such steps as are necessary to ensure that the passenger is carried in safety and reasonable comfort; and - not make any additional charge29. - 149.
-Prior to publishing a list of designated wheelchair accessible vehicles, the licensing authority will confirm the designation in writing to each proprietor of any such vehicle. - 150.
-The proprietor of a designated wheelchair accessible vehicle may appeal against the decision of the licensing authority to include their vehicles on the designated list30.
-The appeal should be made to the Magistrates' Court and must be made within 28 days of the vehicle in question being included on the authority's published list. - 151.
+- 149. The licensing authority maintains a list of designated wheelchair accessible hackney carriage and private hire vehicles.
+For these purposes, wheelchair accessible means that it would be possible for the user of a "reference wheelchair" to enter, leave and travel in the passenger compartment in safety and reasonable comfort whilst seated in their wheelchair. - 150.
+The drivers of any designated vehicles must: - carry the passenger while in the wheelchair if requested to do so and provide reasonable assistance to enable the passenger to get into or out of the vehicle; - carry the wheelchair if the passenger chooses to sit in a passenger seat and provide reasonable assistance to load the wheelchair into or out of the vehicle; - provide reasonable assistance to load the passenger's luggage into or out of the vehicle; - take such steps as are necessary to ensure that the passenger is carried in safety and reasonable comfort; and - not make any additional charge. - 151.
+Prior to publishing a list of designated wheelchair accessible vehicles, the licensing authority will confirm the designation in writing to each proprietor of any such vehicle. - 152.
+The proprietor of a designated wheelchair accessible vehicle may appeal against the decision of the licensing authority to include their vehicles on the designated list.
+The appeal should be made to the Magistrates' Court and must be made within 28 days of the vehicle in guestion being included on the authority's published list. - 153.
 Any wheelchair accessible hackney carriage vehicle must have European Community Whole Vehicle Type Approval (ECWVTA).
 This will be shown on either the vehicle's V5 registration document, additional chassis number on the vehicle or by a 'Certificate of Conformity' (COC), which shows that the vehicles have been produced to a very high and vigorous standard.
-The COC should show the number of passengers the vehicle is able to carry with the wheelchair conversion. - 152.
-Approved anchorages must be provided for the wheelchair and the wheelchair user.
-These anchorages must be either chassis or floor linked and capable of withstanding approved dynamic or static tests.
-Restraints for wheelchair and occupant must be independent of each other.
-Anchorage must also be provided for the safe stowage of a wheelchair when not in use, folded or otherwise, if carried within the passenger compartment.
-They must be designed so as not to cause injury within the passenger compartment.
+The COC should show the number of passengers the vehicle is able to carry with the wheelchair conversion.

-28 As defined by Schedule 1 to the Public Service Vehicle Accessibility Regulations 2000
+&lt;sup>28 As defined by Schedule 1 to the Public Service Vehicle Accessibility Regulations 2000